SharezoneApp/sharezone-app/app/integration_test/README.md

 ## How to run integration tests

-In order to run the integration tests, you need to setup a fresh Sharezone account which can be used for the integration tests.
-This account needs to be linked to an email address and a password.
+In order to run the integration tests, you need specific credentials for the Sharezone accounts.
+The reason for this is that this account has already some data that are required for the tests.
+Please write Nils or Jonas a message on our [Discord server](https://sharezone.net/discord) if you want to run the integration tests, so that we can provide you with the credentials.

+Alternatively, you can also create your own Sharezone account and add the following data:
+1. Create a school class called "10 A"
+2. Create a course with the subject "Deutsch" and the name "Deutsch LK"
+3. Create a course with the subject "Englisch" and the name "Englisch LK"
+4. Create a course with the subject "Französisch" and the name "Französisch LK"
+5. Create a course with the subject "Latein" and the name "Latein LK"
+6. Create a course with the subject "Spanisch" and the name "Spanisch LK"

 ### Mobile